Azure/openai-at-scale/README.md

 ---
 ## 🤝 Contributing
 We are welcome your contribution from customers and internal Microsoft employees.
 Please see [CONTRIBUTING](./CONTRIBUTING.md).
-We appreciate all contributors to make this repo thrive.
+We appreciate all contributors to make this repo thrive!

 <a href="https://github.com/Azure/openai-at-scale/graphs/contributors"><img src="https://contrib.rocks/image?repo=Azure/openai-at-scale&max=240&columns=18" /></a>